olemthorrud/OPByggerFINAL/README.md

-Solution to lab assignment in the NTNU subject "TTK4155 - Industrielle og innbygde datasystemers konstruksjon", commonly known as "Bygger'n".
+Solution to lab assignment in the subject "TTK4155 - Industrielle og innbygde datasystemers konstruksjon" at NTNU, commonly known as "Bygger'n".
 Authored by Per Martin Herdlevær and Ole Mandius Harm Thorrud.